fizcris/CarND-Advanced-Lane-Lines/README.md

         self.missdetections = 0
         print("Reset by SanityCheck")
 ```
-The harder challenge was attempeted but a good fine tunning parameter was required so the output is ok but not great.
-A good ammount of effort is required to generalize this pipeline, for that is believed that other methods as deep learning could be more suitable for the task in hand.
+The harder challenge was attempted but a good fine tuning parameter was required so the output is ok but not great.
+A good amount of effort is required to generalize this pipeline, for that is believed that other methods as deep learning could be more suitable for the task at hand.

 ## Notebook output:
 + Annotated videos with detected line lanes overdrawn